 Once your estate agency is up and running, make sure you get as many good properties as you possibly can into your books.
 The more stock you have on offer the larger your chances of selling properties.
 Just as with any retail business – you must keep stocks updated.
 Make sure you delete sold properties from your books and your website as there is nothing more frustrating than a customer getting keen on a particular deal and having to inform him that the property is gone.
 This happens fairly often but it should be avoided.

 Getting the sole marketing rights to sell property which is priced at the right level is blissful but not easy to obtain.
 This is particularly difficult in the early stages unless you are the partner, franchisee or representative of a well-known London estate agent.
 You obviously gain in that respect, but at a certain cost since a part of your commission goes to the franchisor.
+You can also employ professional design services if you want to enhance your marketing efforts.

 In the Costa del Sol agents are seeking more and more to obtain exclusive marketing rights and once the agent secures this kind of contract, he normally takes a lot more interest placing it in professional agent’s websites like Resales Online or Infocasa.
 These are highly sophisticated sales tools and the properties reach millions of possible customers worldwide.
 If the property being sold is a good one and it is priced at the right level it sells much quicker than you may think.
+People can click here for pest control marketing options.

 Then we have the difficult issue of the commission fee.
 In Gibraltar fees are low: 1% or 2%.
 More than 3% is not usual.
 This is a lot lower than in any mediterranean jurisdiction where 5% or 6% is the norm.
 I have never quite understood why the rates are so low in Gibraltar.
 Maybe it is following the London pattern with regards to commission levels.
 This is normal to a certain degree but one must admit that property in London rotates at a completely different speed and prices are much higher than in Gibraltar.
 All this said, those rates seem to be the norm.